Pylons/pyramid/docs/designdefense.rst

 Pyramid Uses A Zope Component Architecture ("ZCA") Registry
 -----------------------------------------------------------

-:mod:`pyramid` uses a :term:`Zope Component Architecture` (ZCA) "component registry" as its :term:`application registry` under the hood.
-This is a point of some contention.  :mod:`pyramid` is of a :term:`Zope` pedigree, so it was natural for its developers to use a ZCA registry at its inception.
+:app:`Pyramid` uses a :term:`Zope Component Architecture` (ZCA) "component registry" as its :term:`application registry` under the hood.
+This is a point of some contention.  :app:`Pyramid` is of a :term:`Zope` pedigree, so it was natural for its developers to use a ZCA registry at its inception.
 However, we understand that using a ZCA registry has issues and consequences, which we've attempted to address as best we can.
-Here's an introspection about :mod:`pyramid` use of a ZCA registry, and the trade-offs its usage involves.
+Here's an introspection about :app:`Pyramid` use of a ZCA registry, and the trade-offs its usage involves.

 Problems